How to Upload Files to Dropbox Without an Account

 • Title — Describe what you're asking for (e.g., "Tax Documents 2025" or "Event Photos")

-• Description — Add any instructions about file formats, naming conventions, or deadlines
+• Description — Add instructions about file formats, naming conventions, or deadlines

 • Folder — Choose where uploaded files should be saved.
 Dropbox creates a new folder by default, or you can select an existing one.